-RICHMOND, Va.
-(AP) - A lawyer for a sex offender asked the Virginia Supreme Court on Thursday to reverse his client's conviction, arguing police failed to obtain a search warrant before using an electronic tracking device to monitor his whereabouts.
+RICHMOND, Va. - A lawyer for a sex offender asked the Virginia Supreme Court to reverse his client's conviction, arguing that evidence in the case was inadmissible because police illegally used an electronic tracking device to monitor the man's movements without first obtaining a search warrant.

-In arguing Thursday to overturn the conviction, Foltz's attorney Christopher Leibig cited the U.S. Supreme Court's unanimous ruling in January that police cannot install GPS technology to track suspects without a warrant.
+The U.S. Supreme Court ruled this January that police cannot install GPS technology to track suspects without a warrant.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)